Kangaroo Dog (now extinct)

 West Australian Family with Kangaroo Dog

-When their job became redundant, these dogs were abandoned like rusty tools.
-They have never been acknowledged for the critical part they played in in establishing this country.
+Kangaroo Dogs have never been acknowledged for the critical part they played in in establishing this country.
 Instead they were despised because of it.
 Anywhere else in the world, this breed would have been revered by thousands of admirers keeping his image and the memory of his job alive.
-Instead, typical of our great Australian cringe, the kangaroo dog is now but a distant memory.
+Instead, typical of our Great Australian cringe, the kangaroo dog is now but a distant memory.

 References and Further Reading